 All ASU-owned or leased facilities

 For the purposes of this procedure the following definitions apply.

-Departments and units shall require that all ASU employees and volunteers who physically transport and make connections to compressed gas systems complete training requirements identified by Environmental Health & Safety (EH&S) related to the use of compressed gases and follow the requirements of the ASU Compressed Gas Safety Program.
+Departments and units shall require that all ASU employees and volunteers who physically transport and make connections to compressed gas systems complete training requirements identified by Environmental Health & Safety (EH&S) related to the use of compressed gases and follow the requirements of the ASU Compressed Gas Safety Program, including the installation and maintenance of gas cabinets for all toxic and flammable gas cylinders.
 Departments and units shall ensure that the installation of compressed gases follows CPM 309–01: “Building and Remodeling Permits and Inspections” and that any service provider involved in the use of compressed gases has completed a Service Provider Acknowledgement Form.

 ASU EH&S Department is responsible for compliance with this program by providing policies, programs, training, and guidelines designed to ensure that safe work practices are developed, employed, and revised as necessary.

 EH&S and CPMG will monitor the installation of and use of compressed gases to ensure compliance with applicable regulatory compliance.

 skip navigation bar